Book Printing Tips: A Guide for Authors and Creators

 The pages size in a word processing software should be same size as the final book size.

 If you are doing this yourself, we would recommend using either Microsoft Words is you have a license, or Google Doc or Open Office as a completely viable free alternative.
-All of these software are easy to use (it’s 2025 afterall) and can generally get the job done.
+All of these software are easy to use (it’s 2026 afterall) and will generally get the job done.
 Keep in mind that word processors are not design software.
 For a more professional publication or a photo heavy work, we highly recommend using a design software, either Affinity or InDesign.

 Document Setup Video Tutorials: